AdrienChampion/smts/README.md

 Messages are consistent with the SMT-LIB 2 standard and most of them correspond directly to SMT-LIB 2 commands.
 The actual underlying solver is ran in a separate process and smts communicates with it using system pipes.
-Which solvers are used can be specified after compilation of the software through a simple configuration file.
+Smts supports Z3, CVC4 and MathSat5.
+Which solvers are used can be specified after compilation of the software thanks to a simple configuration file.

 Smts does not impose a data structure for expressions to the users.
 They must provide their own as well as a printer for expressions, and